ARCHER-CSE/application-landscape/monitoring/ARCHER/xalt/README.md

    database and then archived (using zip) to save space.
 This is done by the "xalt_ingest_and_archive.bash" script.

+### crontab on DB server ###

+The dataflow was designed so that no cron processes are required to run on ARCHER itself.
+Instead, the DB server logs into ARCHER periodically and collects new JSON files (removing them as it goes).

+Once the data has been moved across to the DB server another crontab entry ingests the data into the XALT database.

+The crontab in this repository shows the commands used.

 ## Building and installing XALT for ARCHER ##

 ### Build and Install ###